-The Waldorf Blofeld offers a 16 part Multi mode.
-As soon as you want to do multi track recordings in your DAW, you should start to use Multi parts.
-Each sound in a Multi setup based on a socalled Part.
+The Blofeld offers a Multi mode with 16 parts.
+As soon as you want to do multi track recordings in your DAW, you could start to use Multi parts.
+Each sound in a Multi setup based on a so-called Part.

-U To open the Multi Mode page, click on the Multi button in the Head-up section.
+- U To open the Multi Mode page, click on the Multi button in the Head-up section. - You can also use multiple Blofeld instances in your DAW instead oft he Multi mode.
+Decide by yourself!

-Activation of the Multi Mode
+Activate the Multi Mode

 To take use of the Multi Mode, you have to activate it first in the Global Parameters area on the Multi page.
-The upper area of this page shows youall 16 multi parts.
+The upper area of this page displays the 16 multi parts.